Best Places to Visit in Gangotri

 Dodital Lake

 The lake is 1.5 kilometers in circumference, surrounded by deodar trees.
-To reach Dodi Tal, you can trek 22 kilometers from Chatti, which usually takes two days.
-The trek to Dodi Tal is easy, but it gets tougher when you continue toward Darwa Pass.
-Dodital is one of India’s most beautiful lakes popular among nature lovers and trekkers.
-Visitors can enjoy trekking, camping, birdwatching and more.
+To reach the destination, you will have to cover a trek of 22 kilometers from Chatti, which usually takes two days.
+The trek to Dodi Tal is moderately challenging and gets tougher when you continue toward Darwa Pass.
+Dodital is one of India’s most beautiful lakes, popular among nature lovers and trekkers.
+Visitors can enjoy trekking, camping, birdwatching, and more.

 Gangotri National Park

-• Located in Uttarkashi, named after Gangotri Glacier.
+• Located in Uttarkashi, named after the Gangotri Glacier.

 • Known for trekking and wildlife.